 When the Instant Pot is hot, add pork chops to the bottom (depending on the size of the Instant Pot and shape of the pork chops, this might have to be done in two batches) and brown on both sides.
 Use additional oil if needed.

-Add ring to Instant Pot lid, seal and set Instant Pot to Pressure, High for 12 minutes.
+Add ring to Instant Pot lid, seal, and set Instant Pot to Pressure, High for 12 minutes.
+See notes if using boneless chops.
 When time is up, allow the pot go to the Keep Warm function, let it sit for 5 minutes, then release any remaining pressure.

 Remove the pork chops and carrots to a platter, tent to keep warm and let them rest as you prepare the potatoes & gravy.